NadaMohamedAbdAllah8/manage-products/README.md

 -View products that have an assigned category

--Favorite a product

--View the favorite products list

 -Search products

 - By product name
 - By category name

+-Favorite a product

+-View the favorite products list

 *Note*

-to login for the admin go to http://127.0.0.1:8000/admin/login, and use admin, 123 to login
+to login for the admin go to http://127.0.0.1:8000/admin/login (using default host and port), or host:port/admin/login (custom host and port), and use admin, 123 to login

-to login for the user go to http://127.0.0.1:8000/, and use user, 123 to login
+to login for the user go to http://127.0.0.1:8000/  (using default host and port)or host:port , and use user (custom host and port),123 to login

 ## Installation